anastr/SpeedView/README.md

 ```

-for all speedometers, this simple method to move the indicator:
+for all speedometers and gauges, this simple method to smoothly change speed:
 ```java
 // move to 50 Km/s
 speedometer.speedTo(50);
 ```

-by default, indicator move Duration is 2000 ms.<br>
+by default, the speed change Duration between last speed and new speed is `2000 ms`.<br>
 you can use other Duration by method :
 ```java
 // move to 50 Km/s with Duration = 4 sec